 At the point at which a digital health record is activated, it will be automatically populated with two years of Medicare and PBS data.
 Health records will begin to be uploaded and updated from the point of activation.
 Records must provide an accurate reflection of health information, and this process should provide an opportunity for you to share decision making with your doctors about what is uploaded.

 You can hide specific medical records if you wish, and current rules state that this will apparently only be visible to the doctor that created the record.
 You can also create a PIN access to your health record.
 In certain limited circumstances, including emergency and legal contexts, then the details in your record may be disclosed to third parties.

 If you are in a situation where misconceptions about intersex variations or other reasons mean that you prefer not to disclose an intersex trait to a partner or other family member, and in particular if you otherwise routinely share personal information, then consider whether or not you wish to have a digital health record.

-As yet, there is no clear policy position on the use of anonymised aggregated health data (“secondary data”).
+The uses of secondary data are also of concern.
 Intersex Human Rights Australia has historically raised concerns about community and clinician differences in opinion about the purpose of clinical research on intersex people.
 Clinical research, for example, is often intended to assess cosmetic genital appearance, justify early genital surgeries, or provide data to facilitate genetic testing including genetic deselection.
-Community priorities may instead focus on access to appropriate healthcare services, long-term outcome data, documentation of human rights violations, the use of appropriate control groups, and socio-economic research.
-In the absence of clear guidance and the absence of community-based participatory research, you may wish to opt out of such usages of your health data.
+Community priorities may instead focus on long-term outcome data, access to appropriate healthcare services, documentation of human rights violations, the use of appropriate control groups, and socio-economic research.
+However, there is no way for individuals to control the direction or orientation of research using My Health Record data.